Updated October 18, 2023

 - The Scott-Bates Commons offers kitchenettes with stove-top and refrigerators, but cooking utensils are not provided.
 If you wish to cook, please bring or purchase utensils, pots, pans, dishes, and flatware.

 - There are plenty of reasonably priced restaurants within walking distance of campus.
-For delicious and authentic Indian dishes, check out Tambers at 34th Street and St. Paul Street and the Ambassador Dining Room at 3811 Canterbury Road.
+For delicious and authentic Indian dishes in the immediate area, check out Tambers at 34th Street and St. Paul Street and the Ambassador Dining Room at 3811 Canterbury Road.

 - Punjab Groceries at 345 East 33rd Street offers plenty of Indian foods and ingredients.
 Other grocery stores in the area include Streets Market, 3117 St. Paul Street and Giant Food, 601 East 33rd Street.